epfl-lara/leon-web/README.md

     git submodule update --init --recursive

-Later, when pulling changes, use the command `git submodule update`.
+Later, when pulling changes, use the command `git submodule update --recursive`.
+You might find the command `git submodule sync` useful when switching branches.

 # HOW TO RUN LEON ONLINE